April 2019 Introduction: I’m revisiting this post now and will chime in here and there with some updates and profound insights.

 Anyway, boardman feeder plans — here are the pieces for the second Boardman feeder I made, with measurements written right on the pieces (in inches).
 I stuck it all together with carpenter’s glue.

-November 2018 postscript: I gave up on Boardman feeders quickly, whether homemade or not, because they attract wasps, ants and encourage robbing from other bees, and they can get messy.
-For building up nucs, I use mostly frame feeders or what some call a rapid feeder or German style feeder.
+November 2018 postscript: I gave up on entrance feeders / Boardman feeders quickly, whether homemade or not, because they attract wasps and ants and encourage robbing from other bees, and they can get messy.
+For building up nucs, I use mostly frame feeders or what some call a rapid feeder or German style feeders.
 I want to get as much syrup into the bees as possible and Boardman feeders (which are basically jar feeders) provide limited access to the syrup.
 I also use various hive top feeders — anything but a Boardman feeder.
 However, if I did need to use a Boardman feeder for some reason, I would place a piece of wood about 10cm (4 inches) long against the side of the feeder to reduce the entrance and block immediate access to the feeder from wasps and robbing bees.
 The only good use of a Boardman feeder, as far as I can tell, is to provide water for the bees.
 Install it on the bottom entrance as usual.
 Just fill it with water instead of syrup.